 4. Add a security question to the admin login page

 Adding a security question to your WordPress login page makes it much harder for automated scripts to get unauthorized access.
-All In One WP Security plugin helps us achieve that with just a few clicks.
+The All In One WP Security plugin helps us achieve that with just a few clicks.

 Go to WP Security > Brute Force and select the Login Captcha tab.
 Now you can activate the login page security question by checking Enable Captcha On Login Page or alternatively install Google reCAPTCHA.